 Outside the stadium, behind the North Stand is a statue of the former Blackpool legend Stan Mortensen, whilst outside the main entrance is a statue of Jimmy Armfield.

 How to get to Bloomfield Road

 Leave the M6 at junction 32 and follow the M55 towards Blackpool.
-After approximately 12 miles at the end of the M55, take the second exit at the roundabout into Yeadon Way which leads directly to Seasiders Way and Bloomfield Road Stadium.
+After approximately 12 miles at the end of the M55 continue on to the A5230 and then Yeadon Way towards the town centre, which leads directly to Seasiders Way and Bloomfield Road Stadium.

 For up to date, on the day, travel information link to @PompeyfcCop on twitter.

 There is very limited parking at Bloomfield Road, but there are pay and display car parks in Seasiders Way near the ground.
 Please note that the pay and display car parks still charge after 6pm, so don’t get caught out and end up with a parking ticket.